Jessica Simpson Fans Go Wild After She Posts Adorable Photo Of Baby Birdie Mae’s First Halloween Costume

 Jessica Simpson posted a sweet Halloween photo of her baby girl, Birdie Mae Johnson.
-The 39-year-old singer and entrepreneur took to Instagram to share that her youngest child celebrated her first Halloween as a pint-sized peacock.
-It’s no surprise that the star’s social media fans went a little wild over the snaps of the 7-month-old baby dressed as the exotic bird.
+The 39-year-old singer and entrepreneur took to Instagram to share that her youngest child celebrated her first Halloween dressed as a pint-sized peacock.
+It’s no surprise that the star’s social media fans went a little wild over the snaps of the 7-month-old baby costumed as the exotic bird.

 In the photo posted to Instagram, Birdie, who was born in March, is sitting upright as she poses in a blue hooded onesie with yellow bird feet.
 The back of the onesie has a fur-covered fan of feathers, and the top to the hood features a crest of fur and a yellow beak.
 Birdie’s face peers out from the costume and she looks a bit hesitant to smile.
 But the photo certainly had fans of the famous family smiling.